minershive/hiveon-kb/guides/start_worker_setup.md

 * ASIC — installs the OS unto ASIC miners

 # Downloading The Image
-Go to the [download](https://hiveos.farm/install/) page to get the latest version of Hive OS.
+Go to the <a href="https://hiveos.farm/install/">download</a> page to get the latest version of Hive OS.
 You can download the image from our website as a .zip file or via .torrent if you prefer.
 You will also have the option of downloading Hive OS for ASICs or our Bulk Installation tool.

 >_We recommend installing the OS image to an SSD.
 SSDs are much more reliable and we advise using them in production environments.
 Because many users still prefer using a USB flash drive, we have the logs turned off by default.
 If you installed the OS on an SSD, you can optionally turn logging back on by running the logs-on command after installation._

-Check the [Flash drive, SSD, HDD](https://forum.hiveos.farm/t/flash-drive-ssd-hdd/3325) forum thread for additional information and also visit our [Common booting problems](http://forum.hiveos.farm/discussion/6/booting-problems) forum thread for more details.
+Check the <a href="https://forum.hiveos.farm/t/flash-drive-ssd-hdd/3325">Flash drive, SSD, HDD</a> forum thread for additional information and also visit our  <a href="http://forum.hiveos.farm/discussion/6/booting-problems">Common booting problems</a> forum thread for more details.

 # GPU Installation

 ## Writing Disk Image
 You will need to write Hive OS image onto an SSD.
 Although many user prefer to use USB drives, we recommend opting to an SSD instead.
 Start by extracting the image from the .zip file first and then writing the .img file onto a drive.

-**Windows** user can write the image using [HDD Raw Copy Tool](http://hddguru.com/software/HDD-Raw-Copy-Tool/), [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/), [Rufus](https://rufus.akeo.ie/) or [Etcher](https://etcher.io/).
+**Windows** user can write the image using <a href="http://hddguru.com/software/HDD-Raw-Copy-Tool/">HDD Raw Copy Tool</a>, <a href="https://sourceforge.net/projects/win32diskimager/">Win32 Disk Imager</a>, <a href="https://rufus.akeo.ie/">Rufus</a> or <a href="https://etcher.io/">Etcher</a>.

-**MacOS** and **Linux** users can do it with ease using [Etcher](https://etcher.io/), or several other programs.
+**MacOS** and **Linux** users can do it with ease using <a href="https://etcher.io/">Etcher</a>, or several other programs.

 After the image is flashed you will discover a newly created drive in your system where you will be able to pre-configure your worker with either Farm Hash or it’s ID and password.
 Find `rig-config-example.txt` on HIVE drive and open it with a .txt editor.
 You can use the integrated text editors on Windows, MacOS and Linux or download a free alternative.
-For example, [Notepad++](https://notepad-plus-plus.org/) for Windows or [Sublime Text](https://www.sublimetext.com/) for MacOS and Linux.
+For example, <a href="https://notepad-plus-plus.org/">Notepad++</a> for Windows or <a href="https://www.sublimetext.com/">Sublime Text</a> for MacOS and Linux.

 Now choose one of the two options below: